percona/everest-doc/docs/quickstart-guide/gke.md

 You can configure the settings using the `gcloud` tool.
 You can run it either in the [Cloud Shell](https://cloud.google.com/shell/docs/quickstart){:target="_blank"} or in your local shell (if you have installed Google Cloud SDK locally on the previous step).

+### Step 1: Create the Cluster

 The following command will create a cluster named `my-cluster-name`:

 ``` {.bash data-prompt="$" }
 $ gcloud container clusters create my-cluster-name --project <project name> --zone us-central1-a --cluster-version 1.27 --machine-type n1-standard-4 --num-nodes=3